redpanda-world/TIL/paper_review/VLMaps/VLMaps.md

 Author fused LSeg embedding with their corresponding 3D map locations.
 Then it doesn't need to label the segmentation manually.
 <img width="745" height="265" alt="image" src="https://github.com/user-attachments/assets/1a5430f6-1bbf-4b20-b2b9-b7d45417025f" />

+The pipeline consist of four steps.
+### A. Building a Visual-Language Map
+kEY idea: Convert pixel coordinate to world coordinate and project world coordinate to plane to match it to grid map.
+And stack embedding on the each pixels.

+### B. Localizing Open-Vocabulary Landmarks
+Key idea: We can convert human text to embedding by applying LSeg and make matrix .
+Also we have map embedding &Q&. we can measure similarity by calculating $$\mathbf{S} = \mathbf{Q} \cdot \mathbf{E}^T$$.
+S indicates how likely this pixel belongs to the class

 ## 3. How can I use these ideas?